 Keep a journal to track your emotions.

 This can also be called your pain journal.
 Write down any anxieties, mood swings, or other emotions as they come on.
-Not only will this keep track of your emotions throughout the days, but it will also help you release any negativity or stress you may be experiencing.
+Not only will this keep track of your feelings throughout the day, but it will also help you release any negativity or stress you may be experiencing.

 Read more about the details of a pain journal.